aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

 2. Deploy the CloudFormation template and create the IAM policy
     {{% notice info %}}
-The command above creates a CloudFormation stack as based on the template `serverless-template.yaml`.
+The command below creates a CloudFormation stack as based on the template `serverless-template.yaml`.
 The policy name is specified in the template file.
 The `--stack-name` argument takes a unique name that will be associated with the stack on your account.
 The `--parameters` option specify the input parameters for the stack (here we pass `S3Bucket` as the key and name of the S3 Bucket as the Value).
 Furthermore, since you are creating IAM resources you must explicitly acknowledge that your stack template contains `--capabilities`.
 You could use the *AWS Console* to create this stack too.
 {{% /notice %}}

     ```bash